Creating

 Angie and Alan brainstorm.
 Angie scours the internet for illustrations and photographs to get the the creative juices flowing.
 We listen to our visitors’ ideas.
 We keep a big file of inspiring images.

 The 2016 maze was based on all of the amazingly cute things we can find on the Internet: cupcakes with faces!
 Ninja Kitties!
-NARWALS NARWALS NARWALSNARWALSNARWALSNARWALSNARWALSNARWALSNARWALS
+NARWALS!
+NARWALS!
+NARWALS!!!

 And Unicorns.
 So many ways to describe unicorns: adorable, beautiful, menacing, bloodthirsty…